 As the rain starts pouring, we are heading to have brunch, contemplating the incredible sight of the clouds dancing around the Mount Otemanu.

-Now the clouds have moved on and in its wake a sense of absolute dreamy calm has taken over.
+An hour later, the clouds have moved on and in its wake a sense of absolute dreamy calm has taken over.
 Time for us to enjoy the beach, paddle and snorkel around the lagoon before cooling off under a thatched-roof pool cabana with my favorite fresh coconut water.

 Under the brilliant blue sky, palm trees swaying, belly full, with my significant other, I want to laugh out loud at the splendor of it all.
 I feel completely spoiled and utterly grateful.
 I close my eyes, mentally storing this moment, this place of absolute relaxation and contentment.